Most underperforming websites are not visibly broken. Pages load correctly, traffic arrives, and analytics dashboards appear healthy.

 A revenue agent only becomes truly effective when page layouts are engineered around a single construct: Revenue Event Density—how much qualified economic value a page can generate per 100 visits, not how many generic clicks it produces.

 This matters because sales teams care about opportunity value, not UX micro-wins.
 Metrics such as pipeline value per session or qualified leads per visit align design decisions with economic outcomes.
-This requires three elements:
+This requires three elements when addressing a site that isn’t generating leads:

 When interactive elements are evaluated based on expected revenue contribution and friction cost, layout debates shift from aesthetics to outcomes.
 Agents can then route visitors along paths that balance value and effort in real time.